A Number Sense as an Emergent Property of the Manipulating Brain: Results

-Third, image embeddings separate out into distinct `islands' at one end of the embedding line (\textbf{Fig.~\ref{fig:embedding_space_ground_truth} inset}).
+Third, image embeddings separate out into distinct ``islands'' at one end of the embedding line (Fig.~\ref{fig:embedding_space}A inset).
 The brain is known to spontaneously cluster perceptual information~\cite{wertheimer1938laws,harvey2013topographic}, and therefore we tested empirically whether this form of unsupervised learning may be sufficient to discover distinct categories of images/scenes from their embedding.
-We found that unsupervised learning successfully discovers the clusters with very few outliers in both Model 1 and the more challenging Model 2 (\textbf{Fig.~\ref{fig:embedding_space_clusters}}).
+We found that unsupervised learning successfully discovers the clusters with very few outliers in both Model A and the more challenging Model B (Fig.~\ref{fig:embedding_space}B).

-Fourth, the first few clusters discovered by unsupervised learning along the embedding line are in almost perfect one-to-one correspondence with groups of images that share the same number of objects (\textbf{Figs. \ref{fig:embedding_space_heatmap}}).
+Fourth, the first few clusters discovered by unsupervised learning along the embedding line are in almost perfect one-to-one correspondence with groups of images that share the same number of objects (Figs. \ref{fig:embedding_space}C).
 Once such distinct {\em number categories} are discovered, they may be used to classify images.
 This is because the model maps the images to the embedding, and the unsupervised clustering algorithm can classify points in the embedding into number categories.
 Thus, our model learns the ability to carry out instant association of images with a small set of objects with the corresponding number category.

 A fifth property of the embedding is that there is a limit to how many distinct number categories are learned.
-Beyond a certain number of objects one finds large clusters which are no longer number-specific (\textbf{Fig.~\ref{fig:embedding_space}}).
+Beyond a certain number of objects one finds large clusters which are no longer number-specific (Fig.~\ref{fig:embedding_space}).
 I.e. our model learns distinct categories for the numbers between zero and eight, and additional larger categories for, say, ``more than a few'' and for ``many''.

-There is nothing magical in the fact that during training we limited the number of objects to three -- the regularities we observed are robust with respect to the choice of the number of objects that are used in training the action classifier (\textbf{Fig.~\ref{fig:trainx_test8},~\ref{fig:extra_embeddings}}).
+There is nothing magical in the fact that during training we limited the number of objects to three, our findings did not change significantly when we changed the number of objects that are used in training the action classifier (Fig.~\ref{fig:trainx_test8},~\ref{fig:reproducibility}), when we restricted the variability of the objects actions~(\ref{sec-jitter}), and when ``put" and ``take" could affect multiple objects at once~(\ref{sec-action_size}), i.e. when actions were imprecise.
+In the last two experiments, we find a small decrease in the separability of clusters in the subitization range (Figs.~\ref{fig:jitter_embedding},~\ref{fig:action_size_embedding}), such that unsupervised clustering is more sensitive to its free parameter (minimum cluster size).